-- 7.29 The Social Partners recognise that the law must reflect the changing nature of the modern administrative state through the implementation of constitutional changes and other legislative reforms. - 7.30 The Social Partners also recognise that it is equally important for the law to be used as a vehicle to secure social justice, equity and national development in all its forms. - 7.31 The Social Partners also believe that one yardstick by which the development of a society can be measured is the level of respect demonstrated for law and order.
-The Social Partners, cognisant of the findings in the report of the National Commission on Law and Order, therefore support the implementation of those recommendations intended to achieve the realisation of an ordered society which shows appropriate respect for authority. - 7.32 The Social Partners recognise that the establishment of the Caribbean Single Market and Economy and the advent of other formal international trade treaties will have implications for the legal system since there will be an increase in the number and complexity of matters for adjudication. - 7.33 The Social Partners also believe that if the Barbadian judicial system is to discharge its obligations adequately in the foregoing regard, then the legal profession must be one of practitioners whose skills are practised in an environment of modern legislation, and before a judiciary that is specially trained, amply housed, well served technologically, and whose judgements are delivered in a timely manner.
+- 7.30 The Social Partners recognise that the law must reflect the changing nature of the modern administrative state through the implementation of constitutional changes and other legislative reforms. - 7.31 The Social Partners also recognise that it is equally important for the law to be used as a vehicle to secure social justice, equity and national development in all its forms. - 7.32 The Social Partners also believe that one yardstick by which the development of a society can be measured is the level of respect demonstrated for law and order.
+The Social Partners, cognisant of the findings in the report of the National Commission on Law and Order, therefore support the implementation of those recommendations intended to achieve the realisation of an ordered society which shows appropriate respect for authority. - 7.33 The Social Partners recognise that the establishment of the Caribbean Single Market and Economy and the advent of other formal international trade treaties will have implications for the legal system since there will be an increase in the number and complexity of matters for adjudication. - 7.34 The Social Partners also believe that if the Barbadian judicial system is to discharge its obligations adequately in the foregoing regard, then the legal profession must be one of practitioners whose skills are practised in an environment of modern legislation, and before a judiciary that is specially trained, amply housed, well served technologically, and whose judgements are delivered in a timely manner. - 7.35 The Social Partners, in addition, support those policies that would most effectively and efficiently facilitate the continued development of the Royal Barbados Police Force.